schnerring/hugo-theme-gruvbox/README.md

     theme = "solarizedlight"
 ```

-In my opinion, that's the coolest feature of the theme.
+In my opinion, this is the coolest feature of the theme.
 Other Hugo themes usually include a pre-configured version of Prism, which complicates updates and change tracking, and clutters the theme's code base with third-party JavaScript.

 ### Explore Prism Features